-Found: 8 Of the Best Mother-Daughter Movies On Netflix Right Now
+8 of the Best Mother-Daughter Movies on Netflix Right Now

 No stranger to the ubiquitous streaming service, I watched a helluva lot of movies whilst on maternity leave.
 (Most of the time I needed the blue light to keep me awake during middle-of-the-night feeds.)
 Now past that stage but still in the habit, I’d say I probably churn through more content than most.
 All of which makes me supremely qualified (in my own mind at least) to present an edit of eight of the best Mother-Daughter films you can watch on Netflix right now.